watchdogoblivion/offsec-python/README.md

                 3. Authorization: Basic YWRtaW46cGFzc3dvcmQ= ->
                     Authorization: Basic FUZZ1

+            Ensure that the file with the words to substitute in (-ff --fuzz-file), has the same number of words per line as the max FUZZ number - i.e 10 words per line if the max is FUZZ10 or 5 words per line if the max is FUZZ5.
-            Ensure that the fuzz file contains the same amount of words per line as there are FUZZ words in the input file, separated by a delimiter of your choice (the default is a colon but you can specify a delimiter.).
+            Each word in the fuzz file should be separated by a delimiter (the default is a colon but you can specify a delimiter).
-            For example 1 above the fuzz file could contain: john:pass to respectively replace username=FUZZ1&password=FUZZ2
+            For example 1 above the fuzz file could contain: pass:john to replace: username=FUZZ2&password=FUZZ as username=john&password=pass

             For the basic auth example above, if you have a file of creds that need to be encoded, you can use the module wfencoder.